8th May 2015

 If you have one or more missing teeth, you may have been advised – or discovered through your research – that dental implants in London are an option for filling the gap and restoring your smile.

 The chances are you have questions.
 Most people do when they’re looking for advice about dental implants in London, where Crescent Lodge Dental Practice is located.
 To help you understand how dental implants work and why they’re seen as the ‘gold standard’ when it comes to tooth replacement, we’ve put together this quick guide.

 What are dental implants and how they work

 A dental implant is a titanium post that is fitted into the jaw bone where the root of your lost tooth would once have been.
 Once the dental implant is fitted, it stimulates the jaw bone to grow and solidify around it, holding it in place.
 This is a process called ossification.

 Once the dental implant is secure – a process that can take several months – we fit an attachment called an abutment to the top of the implant.
-Once the abutment is in place, we can fit this with a prosthetic tooth that is perfectly colour matched and shaped to complement your surrounding natural teeth.
+Worried about the tooth implants looking out of place?
+Don’t be.
+Once the abutment is in place, we fit in the prosthetic tooth which is expertly colour-matched and shaped to complement your surrounding natural teeth.

 You can have a single dental implant or many.
 You can even have dental implants to secure a dental bridge or you can have implant-retained dentures.
 You may even be suitable for fast dental implant treatments.

 Dental implant safety and suitability

 Dental implants in London are widely tolerated by most people and have an excellent safety record.
 Figures show that 98% of dental implants are successful, although the outcomes can depend on where the implant is placed in the jaw.

 One of the many benefits of teeth implants is that they’re a suitable treatment option for most people.
 Of course, when people seek this treatment in Croydon, London, we always advise them that we will need to look at their cases and make our recommendations based on a detailed assessment.

 Dental implant treatment